Civil War Stars and Stripes Staff

 The First Stars & Stripes Staff

-CHARLES M. EDWARDS of Shawneetown, Illinois was a newsman before and after the war.
-He enlisted as a private, but rose to the rank of 1st Lieutenant in Company B, 18th Illinois Infantry.
-In February 1866, he was commissioned into the regular army as a 2ndLieutenant and again rose to the rank of 1st Lieutenant.
-He served in the Dakotas and Texas.
-In 1871 he retired on a disability.
-He died July 30, 1879 in Taylor Falls, Minnesota.
+CHARLES M. EDWARDS of Shawneetown, Illinois, was a dedicated newspaperman both before and after the Civil War.
+He entered the conflict as a private but quickly demonstrated leadership, rising to the rank of 1st Lieutenant in Company B, 18th Illinois Infantry.
+His military career continued after the war; in February 1866, he was commissioned into the regular U.S. Army as a 2nd Lieutenant and again climbed to 1st Lieutenant, serving on the frontiers of Texas and the Dakotas.
+Edwards retired on a disability in 1871 and passed away on July 30, 1879, in Taylor Falls, Minnesota.

 ROBERT F. STEWART of Carmi, Illinois had been an editor of The White County Advocate prior to the war.
 He was the 1st Sergeant of Company G, 29th Illinois Infantry.
-Becoming ill during the action at Fort Donelson, Tennessee in February 1862, he never regained his health and lost most of his sight.
+He became ill during the action at Fort Donelson, Tennessee in February 1862, he never regained his health and lost most of his sight.
 While Stewart was the editor and publisher of the Carmi (Illinois) Courier, his employees read the newspaper to him and assisted him with his signature.
 He died on June 10, 1913.

 JOHN HARRIS BARTON of Anna, Illinois was 1st Lieutenant and the only officer among the ten first stripers.
 He enlisted in Company I, 18th Illinois Infantry on May 11, 1861, and he was discharged on November 17, 1861 due to failing eyesight and general disability.
 On General John Alexander McClernand’s recommendation, he was commissioned 1st Lt in General Grant’s secret service and stationed in Cairo.
 He was an undercover agent ostensibly working for the Cairo Gazette.
 He bought the Cairo Gazette in 1864.
 During his newspaper career, he was an owner, publisher and editor.
 He was born in 1837 in West Carlisle, Coshocton Co., Ohio and died on March 15, 1911 in Carbondale, Illinois.
 He is buried in the Oakland Cemetery in Carbondale.